jbush001/NyuziProcessor/firmware/3D-renderer/README.md

     Debug::debug << "This is a value: " << foo << "\n";

-If there are multiple threads running, then the output from multiple threads, which is confusing.
+If there are multiple threads running, then the output from multiple threads will be mixed together, which is confusing.
 There are two ways to remedy this:

 - Print from only one thread: